Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 - FeatureDataField: Displays and optionally allows editing of a single field attribute of a feature.
 - Legend: Displays a legend for a single layer in your map (and optionally for its sub layers).
 - MeasureToolbar: Allows measurement of distances and areas on the map view.
+- PopupViewer: Display details and media, edit attributes, geometry and related records, and manage the attachments of features and graphics (popups are defined in the popup property of features and graphics).
 - ScaleLine: Displays current scale reference.
-- SignInForm: Displays a UI dialog to enter or select credentials to use when accessing secure ArcGIS resources.
-- ChallengeHandler: Displays SignInForm when accessing secure ArcGIS resources, as well as helper classes for storing credentials in Windows' credentials cache.
 - SymbolDisplay: Renders a symbol in a control.
 - TimeSlider: Allows interactively defining a temporal range (i.e. time extent) and animating time moving forward or backward.
 Can be used to manipulate the time extent in a MapView or SceneView.

+### Features in Preview

+- ChallengeHandler: Displays SignInForm when accessing secure ArcGIS resources, as well as helper classes for storing credentials in Windows' credentials cache.
+- SignInForm: Displays a UI dialog to enter or select credentials to use when accessing secure ArcGIS resources.

 ## Feature availability by platform/API